ethereum/sharding/docs/doc.md

 ### CREATE_COLLATION

 This process has three parts.
-The first part can be called `GUESS_HEAD(shard_ID)`, with pseudocode here:
+The first part can be called `GUESS_HEAD(shard_id)`, with pseudocode here:

 ```python
 # Download a single collation and check if it is valid or invalid (memoized)